Sebastian Rodger

-Career
+Biography

 Rodger, who was born in Brighton, began concentrating on the 400 metres hurdles in 2011, having previously been a decathlete with a personal best score of 7200 points in 2010.
 His personal best in the 400 metres hurdles is 49.19 seconds set in Tampere in 2013, when winning a silver medal at the European U23 Championships.
 He was a semi-finalist at the 2013 World Championships.

-In June 2016, he won the British Championship title in Birmingham in 49.45 secs, before running a season's best of 49.29 in Oordegem in July to seal Olympic selection.
-At the 2016 Rio Olympics, he was eliminated in the heats running 49.54 secs.
+In June 2016, he became the British 400 metres hurdles champion after winning the 2016 British Athletics Championships in 49.45 secs, before running a season's best of 49.29 in Oordegem in July to seal Olympic selection.

+At the 2016 Olympic Games in Rio, he represented Great Britain, where he was eliminated in the heats running 49.54 secs.